-For undesired non-polar components such as smoke taint, spray residues, heavy metals, TCA, TBA or volatile phenols, additives are not very efficient because they are not specific.
-Non-polar components can occur by external impact in all stages of vinifcation or even after bottling.
-ClearUp BIO is a new organic yeast cell wall preparation with a very high content of lipids.
+For undesired non-polar components such as smoke taint, spray residues, heavy metals, TCA, TBA or volatile phenols, traditional industrial additives are not very effective as they are not specific.
+The solution is ClearUp BIO, which is a novel organic yeast cell wall preparation with a very high content of lipids.
 The lipids provide a selective binding mechanism to non-polar substances in wine by so called hydrophobic interaction; meaning encapsulation (micellization).

 ClearUp BIO is a fully organic and allergen free fining tool based on a special preparation of yeast cell walls.
 The technical difference to standard yeast cell walls is the production method.
-Due to the new method the cell walls contain up to 14% of total lipids, where standard cell walls only have a content of 1-2% of total lipids.
+Due to the new method, the cell walls contain up to 14% of total lipids, where standard cell walls only have a content of 1-2% of total lipids.
 The lipids have the ability to chemically bind the undesired components and precipitate them in the sediment.
 This polar binding mechanism is relatively stable and can rest in the sediment (lees) for up to one week.
 However, we recommend separating the ClearUp BIO 48 hours after addition.